-4.2 Mesh adaption to prescribed contours in orographic surfaces
+5.2 Mesh adaption to prescribed contours in orographic surfaces

 In many cases of environmental modelling, there are some contour lines which determinate certain characteristics of the studied region.
-For example, in wind simulation [13] the well definition of contour lines of very steep slopes may be very important for obtaining accurate results, since a change in the direction of edges of the mesh can strongly affect the computed wind.
+For example, in wind simulation [16] the well definition of contour lines of very steep slopes may be very important for obtaining accurate results, since a change in the direction of edges of the mesh can strongly affect the computed wind.
 Thus, an accurate mesh must be adapted to follows these contours lines.
-Figure 10 shows the adaption of a nested mesh, related to a region of the north west of Gran Canaria Island, to the shore line (plotted by points in red).
-A detail of the initial and adapted meshes are shown in figures 6) and 7, respectively.
+Figure 4 shows the adaption of the initial mesh of figure 3, related to a region of the north west of Gran Canaria Island, to the shore line (plotted by points in red).
+A detail of these meshes are shown in figures 5 and 6.